Promenade at Granite Run: In popular culture

 The Granite Run Mall was originally intended to be the filming location for MallBrats, the sequel to director Kevin Smith's 1995 film Mallrats.
 However, the plan fell through due to the impending demolition of the mall and Smith's desire to start filming in January 2016; MallBrats was instead planned be filmed at the Exton Square Mall before plans were cancelled in February 2017.

+The mall inspired comedy band Gnarkill fronted by Brandon DiCamillo to write the song "Granite Run Mall in the 80s!" from their 2006 album Gnarkill vs. Unkle Matt & the Shitbirdz, featuring references to the Aladdin's Castle arcade.